Dual Diagnosis Treatment Oswego, IL

 Family Counseling Service Of Aurora - 5.4 miles from Oswego, IL

-Family Counseling Service Of Aurora is a dual diagnosis treatment center in Aurora, IL that provides treatment for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as schizophrenia.
+Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Aurora, IL that provides treatment for substance use and mental health disorders that include psychotic disorders as well as schizoid personality disorder.

 Address: 70 South River Street, Aurora, IL 60506 in Kane County